-- (a) Any Bonds canceled by the Trustee at or prior to such date; - (b) Bonds (or portions of Bonds) for the payment or redemption of which moneys and/or Defeasance Obligations, equal to the principal amount or Redemption Price thereof, as the case may be, with interest to the date of maturity or date fixed for redemption, as the case may be, are held in trust under the Indenture and set aside for such payment or redemption (whether at or prior to the maturity or redemption date), provided that if such Bonds (or portions of Bonds) are to be redeemed, notice of such redemption shall have been given as provided in the Indenture or provision satisfactory to the Trustee shall have been made for the giving of such notice;
+Bonds (or portions of Bonds) for the payment or redemption of which moneys and/or Defeasance Obligations, equal to the principal amount or Redemption Price thereof, as the case may be, with interest to the date of maturity or date fixed for redemption, are held in trust under this Indenture and set aside for such payment or redemption (whether at or prior to the maturity or redemption date), provided that if such Bonds (or portions of Bonds) are to be redeemed, notice of such redemption shall have been given as provided in the Supplemental Indenture authorizing the issuance of such Series or provision satisfactory to the Trustee shall have been made for the giving of such notice;

-- (c) Bonds in lieu of or in substitution for which other Bonds shall have been authenticated and delivered pursuant to the Indenture; and - (d) Bonds deemed to have been paid as provided in the Indenture.
+- (ii) Bonds in lieu of or in substitution for which other Bonds shall have been authenticated and delivered pursuant to the Indenture; and - (iii) Bonds deemed to have been paid as provided in the Indenture and as described in this Summary under the heading "Defeasance".

-"Owner" means any Person who shall be the registered owner of any Bond or Bonds.
+"Owner" means any person who shall be the registered owner of any Bond or Bonds.

-"Paying Agent" means the Trustee and any other bank, national banking association or trust company designated by a Designated Official as paying agent for the Bonds and any successor or successors appointed by a Designated Official under the Indenture.
+"Paying Agent" means any bank, national banking association or trust company designated by resolution of the Board or by an Authorized Officer as paying agent for the Bonds of any Series, and any successor or successors appointed by an Authorized Officer under this Indenture.